krishnaanaril/Notes/Books/FunctionalProgrammingInCsharp.md

     - *Event handlers*—These subscribe to events to perform business logic (on the command side) or to update view models (on the query side).

 ## Chapter 11 - Lazy computations, continuations, and the beauty of monadic composition
+-  C# is a language with strict or eager evaluation—expressions are evaluated as soon as they’re bound to a variable.
+Although strict evaluation is more common, there are languages—notably Haskell—that use lazy evaluation, so that expressions are evaluated only as needed.
+- If you’re not sure whether a value will be required, and it may be expensive to compute it, pass the value lazily by wrapping it in a function that will compute the value.
+- Types for which two instances can always be combined into one are called monoids.
+- Laziness means deferring a computation until its result is needed.
+It’s especially useful when the result may not be required in the end.
+- Lazy computations can be composed to create more complex computations that can then  be triggered as needed.
+- When dealing with an exception-based API, you can use the `Try` delegate type.
+The Run function safely executes the code in the `Try` and returns the result wrapped in an `Exceptional`.
+- HOFs in the form `(T → R) → R` (that is, functions that take a callback or continuation) can also be composed monadically, enabling you to use flat LINQ expressions rather than deeply nested callbacks.

 ## Others